bukke101/color-scheme-generator-React/README.md

 - HTML5
 - CSS

 This project was a solo endeavor from Scrimba's API course by Bob Ziroll.
-Based on a Figma design, the https://www.thecolorapi.com/ API.
+Based on a Figma design, and the https://www.thecolorapi.com/ API.

 ![Screenshot 2023-07-20 at 16 37 37](https://github.com/bukke101/color-scheme-generator-React/assets/64977921/65fb3984-193f-4848-bdac-321773e7c6e3)